 What Are Term Limits?

-Term limits are rules that determine how long a person may remain eligible to hold a particular public office.
-They are defined by the number of elections (terms) a person may serve and the conditions under which service may continue.
+Term limits are rules that determine how long a person may remain eligible to hold a particular public office and whether that eligibility may continue or must end.

 In the United States, term limits apply to positions such as the presidency, most governors, state legislatures, and many local offices, including mayors and city councils.
 Proposals also exist to apply term limits to members of Congress.